ZhgChg.Li

 • Interact with App Store Connect (via App Store Connect API or Apple Developer Login Session) to generate or update certificates

-• Encrypt and upload the certificate files (.mobileprovision Profiles, .p12 Certificate, .cer Certificate) to the Git Repo (or other storage).
+• Encrypt and upload the three certificate files (.mobileprovision Profiles, .p12 Certificate, .cer Certificate) to the Git Repo (or other storage).

 Folder structure: